ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

     void (2 + 2)
       //=> undefined
 ```
 `void` is an operator that takes any value and evaluates to `undefined`, always.
-So, when we deliberately want an undefined value, should we use the first, second, or third form?[^fourth] The answer is, use `void`.
+So, when we deliberately want an undefined value, should we use the first, second, or third form?:zzz: The answer is, use `void`.
 By convention, use `void 0`.

+>:zzz: Experienced JavaScript programmers are aware that there's a fourth way, using a function argument.
+This was actually the preferred mechanism until `void` became commonplace.

 The first form works but it's cumbersome.
 The second form works most of the time, but it is possible to break it by reassigning `undefined` to a different value, something we'll discuss in [Reassignment and Mutation](#reassignment).
-The third form is guaranteed to always work, so that's what we will use.[^void]
+The third form is guaranteed to always work, so that's what we will use.:zzz:

-[^fourth]: Experienced JavaScript programmers are aware that there's a fourth way, using a function argument.
-This was actually the preferred mechanism until `void` became commonplace.

-[^void]: As an exercise for the reader, we suggest you ask your friendly neighbourhood programming language designer or human factors subject-matter expert to explain why a keyword called `void` is used to generate an `undefined` value, instead of calling them both `void` or both `undefined`.
+>:zzz: As an exercise for the reader, we suggest you ask your friendly neighbourhood programming language designer or human factors subject-matter expert to explain why a keyword called `void` is used to generate an `undefined` value, instead of calling them both `void` or both `undefined`.
 We have no idea.

 ### back on the block